 There are people who think they are very necessary while others think they’re ridiculous.
 So, let’s get to the bottom of why some people are for them while others are against them.

-Whatever the occasion may be as to why you’re throwing a party, party favors should be on the list when planning the party.
-After all, a party favor is essentially a way to thank your guests for coming to your party… because they didn’t have to come.
+Whatever the occasion may be, party favors should be on the list when planning the party.
+After all, a party favor is essentially a way to thank your guests for coming… because they didn’t have to come.

-Now, if you’re one of those people who are totally against favors, it’s understandable as to why you feel the way you do.
-Everyone has gone to kid birthday parties where they hand out favor bags that are full of candy and useless junk that your kids will never use… they’ll eat the candy for sure but a squishy frog serves absolutely no purpose!
+Now, if you’re one of those people who are totally against party favors, it’s understandable as to why you feel the way you do.
+Everyone has gone to kid birthday parties where they hand out bags that are full of candy and useless junk that your kids will never use… they’ll eat the candy for sure, but a squishy frog serves absolutely no purpose!